A Guide to the Best Things to Do in Manly

 The Insider’s guide to Manly – What to do, see and eat

-Most visitors have a trip to Manly on their list of things to do in Sydney, but once they get off the ferry, they do not know where to go.
+Most visitors have Manly on their list of things to do in Sydney.
+However, once they get off the ferry, they do not know where to go.
 Some people don’t even realise that the beach at the wharf is not Manly Beach but the harbour beach known as Little Manly Cove to the east and West Esplanade Beach to the west.
-Both beaches are great for kids, but they are not the famous Manly Beach.

-The Norfolk Island palm trees that line the beach are a lot prettier than the car park fringing Bondi, I mean, I love Bondi too, but I could live without the cars!
+Manly and Bondi go head to head for attention, but they are very different.
+Locals often prefer Manly for its relaxed vibe and better traffic.
+The Norfolk Island palm trees lining Manly Beach are a lot prettier than Bondi’s car park.
+I love Bondi too, but I could live without the cars!

 Manly Beach Sydney Norfolk Pine trees